-▶ Schools Districts Are Responsible for Preparing Their Students for College and Career
+▶ School Districts Are Responsible for Preparing Their Students for College and Career

 - Under LCFF, every school district is required to develop a strategic plan that sets performance goals and guides how they spend their LCFF dollars. - School districts report certain student outcomes to the state, which are displayed on a public website known as the School Dashboard (Dashboard).
-The Dashboard includes an indicator of college and career readiness. - If a school district does not do well on Dashboard indicators, it must examine its root performance issues and access support to help it improve. - Based on the second year of performance data, about 40 percent of students are "prepared" for college and career, 20 percent are "approaching prepared," and 40 percent are "not prepared."
+The Dashboard includes an indicator of college and career readiness. - If a school district does not do well on Dashboard indicators, it must examine its root performance issues and access support to help it improve. - For the graduating class of 2019, 44 percent of students are "prepared" for college and career, 17 percent are "approaching prepared," and 39 percent are "not prepared."